Janice K. Jackson

 Janice K. Jackson (born May 22, 1977) is an American educator, educational administrator and former schools superintendent.
-Jackson served as the CEO of the Chicago Public Schools, the school district's superintendent position, from December 8, 2017 until June 30, 2021.
+Jackson was the CEO of the Chicago Public Schools, the school district's superintendent position, from December 8, 2017, until June 30, 2021.
 Prior to her term as superintendent, Jackson was the chief education officer of the district.

 Childhood and education

 Jackson was born on Chicago's South Side at Englewood Hospital.
 Jackson was the third-born of five children, and grew up in a working class household.
 Her father worked as a taxi driver.
 At one time, she, her parents, and her four siblings all lived in a two-bedroom apartment in the Auburn Gresham neighborhood.
 Jackson attended Cook Elementary School in the Auburn Gresham neighborhood.
 Jackson attended Hyde Park Career Academy, graduating in 1995.
 Jackson attended college at Chicago State University.
 She graduated in December 1999, having earned a bachelor's degree in history and secondary education.